Skip to main content

 High relevance

-Pays a lump sum to nominated beneficiaries on death.
-Private-practice psychologists often carry practice-establishment debt, office lease commitments, professional indemnity premiums, and household financial commitments funded by clinical income that would not survive a permanent income loss.
+Life cover pays a lump sum to the people you nominate if you die.
+Private-practice psychologists often carry practice set-up debt, an office lease, professional indemnity premiums, and household commitments funded by clinical income that would not survive a permanent loss of that income.
+Life cover is there so those commitments do not fall on your family.

 Trauma cover